Seeking help from the Student Immigration Service

 - a student is looking to make changes to their course, as these could affect their immigration status

-- you are making any changes to programmes, as changes could mean that the University is not able to sponsor Tier 4 students for that changed programme
+- you are making any changes to programmes, including adding placements / internships as changes could mean that the University is not able to sponsor non-UK students for that changed programme

 - you believe a student's change of personal circumstances could affect their immigration status

-- you are going to have visiting or exchange students and/or visiting scholars on your programme, as any new exchange or partnership arrangements must be checked by the Head of Immigration to make sure that they comply with immigration requirements.
+- you are going to have visiting or exchange students and / or visiting scholars on your programme, as any new exchange or partnership arrangements must be checked by the Head of Student Immigration to make sure that they comply with immigration requirements.

 Restrictions on programmes

-You should contact the Student Immigration Service to check whether your course is open to Tier 4 visa students if:
+You should contact the Student Immigration Service to check whether your course is open to Student visa students if:

 - the mode of attendance is part-time or distance learning